Lebanon man arrested after shooting pellet gun

-A Lebanon man has been arrested on several charges following an incident involving a high-powered pellet gun.
+A Lebanon man has been arrested and arraigned on several charges following an incident involving a high-powered pellet gun being fired into a neighboring residence.

-The Lebanon Police Department responded to a report of shots fired in teh 2200 block of Chelsea Way at about 3:47 a.m. on Tuesday.
+The Lebanon Police Department responded to a report of shots fired in the 2200 block of Chelsea Way at about 3:47 a.m. on Tuesday.

 No one was harmed in the incident, though a projectile narrowly missed a police sergeant’s head, according to an LPD news release.